Enterlucent/plughub-tmp/docs/Design.md

 Many software projects become overwhelmed by the sheer number of features they hope to deliver, often attempting to implement everything at once.
 This can lead to confusion, instability, and delays.
 At PlugHub, we believe in focusing on clear, discrete goals and delivering incremental, usable releases that provide immediate value to our users and contributors.

 PlugHub’s roadmap is organized into Milestones, each targeting key features and technologies.
-Milestones are further broken down into Featgures and Tasks, allowing contributors to focus on manageable tasks.
+Milestones are further broken down into Features and Tasks, allowing contributors to focus on manageable work.
 While this document outlines the overall vision, each major milestone or feature set will have its own design and planning documentation.

 ### Open Source for the Right Reasons

-A concerning trend in the software industry is the prioritization of profit over community and quality.
-Some projects prioritize monetization at the expense of stability, openness, or user empowerment.
-PlugHub is different: we are committed to building a platform that serves its community first.
-Our decisions are guided by what’s best for users and contributors, not shareholders.
+At PlugHub, our priority is to build a platform that serves its community, emphasizing stability, openness, and user empowerment.

 PlugHub is open source because we believe in transparency, collaboration, and the power of a shared vision.
 If the project is successful and generates revenue, that’s a bonus—but our primary motivation is to create something valuable, reliable, and community-driven.